GRE vs GMAT: Which is better?

 Students clearing the Graduate Record Examination (GRE) with a good score (we will discuss this later in this article) become eligible for admission to graduate study programs.

-On the other hand, Graduate Management Admission Test (GMAT) is an undisputed road toward admission to top MBA programs all over the globe.
+On the other hand, the Graduate Management Admission Test (GMAT) is an undisputed road toward admission to top MBA programs all over the globe.

 Students often find themselves at a crossroads when choosing which exam to prepare for.